Bipolar II Disorder

 Researchers believe that, as with most mental illnesses, multiple factors are likely involved in causing bipolar I disorder.
 Some of these key factors include the following.

 Although it’s not yet fully understood, there does seem to be a significant genetic component of bipolar disorder.
-Having first-degree biological relatives may be one of the key risk factors for developing bipolar disorder of any type, and certain families may have stronger genetic markers of bipolar disorder than others.
+Having first-degree biological relatives may be one of the key risk factors for developing bipolar disorder of any type, including bipolar II, and certain families may have stronger genetic markers of this condition than others.

 Stress